-Javier is a historian of medieval Korea with programming background.
-He divides his research between translating fifteenth-century Korean essays written in classical Chinese into English, developing a Neo4j database of medieval Korea’s yangban aristocrats, and working on experimental humanities projects that address the challenges posed by big data.
+Javier divides his research time between translations of essays written in classical Chinese into English, the application of graph database technology in historical scholarship, and experimental humanities projects that address the challenges posed by big data and artificial intelligence.

 Lexikat is a Singapore-based company specializing in tech-assisted qualitative data analysis.
 It designs low- and no-code text analysis models to help bring advanced natural language processing systems within reach of non-specialist users.

-Jacob Reidhead is an Assistant Professor of Social Science at KIMEP in Kazakhstan.
+Jacob Reidhead is an Assistant Professor of Asian Studies at National Chengchi University in Taipei.
 His Ph.D. dissertation (Stanford 2020) examines the structural dynamics of political organization and discourse in South Korea and Taiwan.
-Dr. Reidhead has aided the Big Data Studies Lab with his expertise in network sociology, topic modeling, and semantic analysis.
+Dr. Reidhead aided the Big Data Studies Lab with his expertise in network sociology, topic modeling, and semantic analysis.

 Juyeon Kim is an undergraduate student in the College of Liberal Studies at Seoul National University, pursuing a double major in Business Administration and Philosophy.
 Her research interests include the philosophy of time, caching technologies, real-time computing, and network society.

 Nabanita Dash is a full-stack developer at JuliaComputing.
 Among her numerous research interests are machine learning, digital forensics, encryption, and differential privacy.
 Nabanita contributed blog posts to the Big Data Studies Lab about mobile forensics and decompiling Android apps.